I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing, and pop culture.

 At the end, the audience discovers that this narration is really just a new piece of writing that Grady is working on.
 This time, it's a non-fiction piece.
 Grady has accepted the reality of his world and the importance of making decisions in order to move forward with his own story.

-Narrator: Ellen Page – Juno MacGuff
+Elliot Page as Juno MacGuff

-Summary: A teenage girl humorously deals with the otherwise serious situation of getting pregnant and putting her baby up for adoption.
+A teenage girl humorously deals with the otherwise serious situation of being pregnant and putting her baby up for adoption.

 Juno’s remarks to the audience are as witty and off the wall as her interactions with the other characters onscreen.
 Some of her best lines in the movie are delivered in her voice over and help to paint her as the hero of her own story.
 She doesn’t glorify her ability to deal with her unwanted pregnancy, but she also doesn’t let it define her.

 One such scene is explaining her mutual hatred of Paulie's mom while squeezing past her to get to Paulie’s room.
-The narration shows that Juno’s quirkiness is the real deal, not just a mask that she hides behind due to a lack of confidence or a need to stand out in the crowd, and she doesn't lose this humor just because she's about to become a mother at 16.
+The narration shows that Juno’s quirkiness is the real deal, not just a mask that she hides behind due to a lack of confidence or a need to stand out in the crowd, and she doesn't lose this humor just because she's about to become a teen mother.

-Never Let Me Go (2010)
+"Never Let Me Go" (2010)

-Narrator: Carey Mulligan – Kathy
+Carey Mulligan as Kathy

-Summary: In an alternate past, a woman reflects on the events leading to the soon-to-be end of her short life from boarding school to the present and the love triangle that she is stuck in through most of it.
+In an alternate historical past, a woman reflects on the events leading to the soon-to-be end of her short life from boarding school to the present and the love triangle that she is stuck in through most of it.